spitlo/firetrak/README.md

 ## Rationale

 A lot of my projects at $WORK demand that we use https in development.
 In 2017 I got a [feature request](https://github.com/Pilothouse-App/Pilothouse/issues/93) implemented in [Pilothouse](https://www.pilothouse-app.org/) that allows for using it as a reverse proxy for local projects, and we have used it with success since.
-But it is mostly made for PHP development, depends on Docker, and downloads a bunch of containers to enable multiple versions of PHP.
+But Pilothouse is mostly made for PHP development, depends on Docker, and downloads a bunch of containers to enable multiple versions of PHP.
 That’s ok on my work computer, but my laptop struggles with it.
 Also, Covid means more development done on the laptop, and since we don’t do much WordPress development anymore anyway, I felt it was time to look for a more lightweight solution.
 Hopefully, Firetrak is that.

 ## Development